gbrrestoration/rrap-mds-knowledge-hub/information-system/data-store/viewing-a-dataset.md

 ____
 </details>

-A dataset can be searched for a number of ways.

-If Users know the dataset name, publishing organisation or person the dataset is linked to, then Users can type the known information in the **Search Dataset** field.
+Once you are logged into the RRAP M&DS Data Store, you can search for a  dataset by entering information, such as the dataset name, in the **Search Dataset** field and clicking the magnifying glass button.

-Users can also click the **Browse datasets** link located under **Find out more** to be taken to the Datasets page.
+You can also click the **Browse datasets** link located under the Find out more menu.

+You are then taken to the Datasets page.
-On the Datasets page, Users can filter datasets by clicking the check boxes next to the publishing organisation's name.
-Once a dataset is found, Users then click on the dataset link, this will bring up the Metadata and Dataset Information associated with the dataset.
+On this page, you can quickly filter datasets by organisation name by selecting the check boxes beside each name.
+Once you have found the dataset you are looking for, click on the dataset name and you will be taken to the dataset's metadata page.

+The metadata page has the Handle and storage location for the dataset on the left hand side.
-From here, Users can [download the dataset](../data-store/downloading-datasets.html), [upload additional data](../data-store/registering-and-uploading-a-dataset.html) and share the data via the Handle link.
+On the right hand side you can get dataset informtion, [download the dataset](../data-store/downloading-datasets.html) and [upload additional data](../data-store/registering-and-uploading-a-dataset.html) by clicking each of the tabs.